BY-LAWS OF THE

 Section 7.
 NOTICE, PLACE AND MANNER OF MEETINGS OF THE GOVERNING BOARD.
 Meetings of the Governing Board shall be held at least 3 times a year and may be called by the president, or any vice president, or the secretary, or any six Governing Board members and shall be held at the principal office of AAJA, unless some other place is designated in the meeting notice.
 The date and location of the three Governing Board annual meetings shall be announced publicly and widely no less than 30 days prior to the scheduled start of the meeting.
 Governing Board members may participate, in the event of an emergency and with the preapproval of the president or if s/he/ cannot be reached a vice president, in a meeting through use of a conference telephone or similar communications equipment.
 Minutes of any meeting of the Governing Board or any committee of the board shall be maintained by the secretary or other officer designated for that purpose.

 Section 8.
 NOTICE, PLACE AND MANNER OF MEETINGS OF THE ADVISORY BOARD.
 Meetings of the Advisory Board shall be held twice a year and may be called by the president, or any vice president, or the secretary, or any ten Advisory Board members and shall be held at the principal office of AAJA, unless some other place is designated in the meeting notice.
 The date and location of the two Advisory Board annual meetings shall be announced publicly and widely no less than 30 days prior to the scheduled start of the meeting.
+Attendance at summer Advisory Board meetings will be mandatory for all members.
+Attendance at spring Advisory Board meetings will be mandatory for all first-term Advisory Board members.
 Advisory Board members may participate, in the event of an emergency and with the preapproval of the president or if s/he/ cannot be reached a vice president, in a meeting through use of a conference telephone or similar communications equipment.
 Minutes of any meeting of the Advisory Board shall be maintained by the secretary or other officer designated for that purpose.
 The two meetings of the Advisory Board can be scheduled to coincide with the Governing Board meetings.

 Section 9.
 SPECIAL MEETINGS AND NOTICES.
 Special meetings of the Governing Board may be called at any time by the president, or if s/he is absent, unable or unwilling to act, by any vice president or the secretary, or by any 6 Governing Board members.